EricssonBroadcastServices/iOSClientPlayer/README.md

 ```Swift
 player.stream(url: pathToMedia)
 ```
 Please note that streaming *FairPlay* protected media assets will require the client application implements a `FairplayRequester` to manage the `DRM` vaidation.
-This protocol extends the *Apple* supplied `AVAssetResourceLoaderDelegate` protocol. **EMP** provides an out of the box implementation for *FairPlay* protection through the [Exposure module](https://github.com/EricssonBroadcastServices/iOSClientExposure) which integrated seamlessly with the platform.
+This protocol extends the *Apple* supplied `AVAssetResourceLoaderDelegate` protocol. **EMP** provides an out of the box implementation for *FairPlay* protection through the [Exposure module](https://github.com/EricssonBroadcastServices/iOSClientExposure) which integrates seamlessly with the rest of the platform.

 #### Responding to Playback Events

 ## Release Notes

 ## Upgrade Guides

+## Contributing

 ## FAQ